 My name is Mohamed Hany Abokersh and I am a Sustainability Analyst holding a PhD in Sustainable Energy and Environmental Engineering from Universitat Rovira i Virgili as a part of Marie-Sklodowska Curie call.
-Currently, I’m a research scientist in SUSCAPE group at Universitat Rovira i Virgili in collaboration with TNO.
-Prior to my current work, I was an energy analyst for the renewable energy market in the middle east at Fraunhofer ISE.
-Professionally I am experienced with hands-on sustainable energy research work at micro and macro scales with knowledge in machine learning, operational research, techno-economic analysis, and Life cycle assessment.
-I recently started as a PhD student in ISPT’s project Towards improved circularity of polyolefin-based packaging which is the first project of the Circular Plastics Initiative.
+Currently, I’m a circular economy analyst in the Institute for Molecules and Materials at Radboud University in collaboration with NTCP.
+Over the last 6 years, in various capacities with Fraunhofer ISE (Germany), TNO (Netherlands), and SUSCAPE (Spain), I have acquired leveraging skills in Energy planning, Machine Learning, and Circular Economy.
+I recently joined ISPT’s project Towards improved circularity of polyolefin-based packaging which is the first project of the Circular Plastics Initiative.

 My knowledge regarding the project starts from my working period in TNO, where I had the chance to attend a couple seminars regarding the circular economy of municipal waste at TU Delft which contributed to developing clear ideas about the next steps in my career.
 In an opening call from Radboud University for a Circular Economy Analyst to work in this project, I believed my previous experience and knowledge would perfectly match the project objectives.
 In addition, the project would be a great asset in building my career as a Sustainability Analyst.

-Regarding my expectation for the coming years, I believe the knowledge and experience of working in this project can be utilized as way to improve the sustainability position of different plastic manufactures shortly.
-Furthermore, this project and the Circular Plastics Initiative that is it part of, has the possibility to improve the recycling situation in different countries in Europe while attempting the proposed technologies to my original country (Egypt).
+Regarding my expectation for the coming years, I believe his project has the potential to improve the sustainability position of different plastic manufactures shortly.
+Furthermore, this project and the Circular Plastics Initiative that it is part of, has the possibility to improve the recycling situation in different countries in Europe while attempting the proposed technologies to my original country (Egypt).

 Modeling and optimization of renewable energy systems